Theoretical modeling of approximate universality of tidally deformed neutron stars: Universal Love relations

 \subsubsection{Even--Odd Love relations}

-Figure~\ref{Fig:Lambda2Sigma2} presents the $\bar{\lambda}_2 - \bar{\sigma}_2$ relation, demonstrating the insensitivity of the results with respect to variation in $\alpha$ and the excellent agreement of the power-law expression~\eqref{eq:lambda2sigma2} with the previous empirical finding by Ref.~\cite{Yagi:2013sva}.
-Note that the colored circles denote a set of $(\bar{\lambda}_2,\bar{\sigma}_2)$ numerically computed for various~$\alpha$ on the background described by the modified Tolman~VII solution.
+Figure~\ref{Fig:Lambda2Sigma2} presents the $\bar{\lambda}_2 - \bar{\sigma}_2$ relation, demonstrating the insensitivity of the results with respect to variation in $\alpha$ and the excellent agreement of the power-law expression~\eqref{eq:lambda2sigma2} with the previous empirical finding by Ref.~\cite{Yagi:2013sva}.\footnote{Note that the bottom panel does not display the relative error between the semi-analytically constructed curves across various~$\alpha$ and the theoretical relation based on $\alpha=1$~(see the caption in Fig.~\ref{Fig:Lambda2Sigma2}).
+The finite difference for $\alpha=1$ merely reflects the accuracy of the PM expansion in that case.
+The same remark applies to Figs.~\ref{Fig:Lambda2Lambda3},~\ref{Fig:Lambda2num},~\ref{Fig:Sigma2num}, and~\ref{Fig:ILove}. } Note that the colored circles denote a set of $(\bar{\lambda}_2,\bar{\sigma}_2)$ numerically computed for various~$\alpha$ on the background described by the modified Tolman~VII solution.

 The theoretical relation~\eqref{eq:lambda2sigma2} is derived in the following manner.
 First, we consider tidal perturbations in the fully analytic model of the modified Tolman~VII solution, provided in Appendix~\ref{Appendix:modifiedTolmanVII}.
 One then obtains the analytic expressions for $\bar{\lambda}_\ell$ and $\bar{\sigma}_\ell$ as a function of ${\cal C}$ for fixed~$\alpha$ by solving tidal perturbation equations within the post-Minkowskian~(PM) expansion, i.e., an expansion in terms of ${\cal C}$.
 The technical details are provided in Appendix~\ref{Appendix:LinearStellarPerturbation}.
 The tidal deformabilities, $\bar{\lambda}_\ell$ and $\bar{\sigma}_\ell$, are expressed in the form of polynomials of ${\cal C}$.
 We re-sum those with the Pad{\'e} approximant to improve their accuracy, thereby obtaining